mradcliffe/docker-core-sprint/README.md

       * `sudo yum install https://centos7.iuscommunity.org/ius-release.rpm`.
       * `sudo yum install python36u`.

+<a name="extract-files"></a>
 ### 3. Extract docker-core-sprint directory

-#### Windows:

-   * Extract the docker-core-sprint-RELEASE.zip file to your Desktop.
-It is required to be within your user directory and not anywhere else on your file system.
+   1. Extract the docker-core-sprint-RELEASE.zip file to your Desktop.
+It is required to be within your user directory for Windows users.

-### MacOS/Linux:

-   * Open Terminal.app or other terminal application.
-   * Extract the docker-core-sprint-RELEASE.zip file to your Desktop e.g. `unzip docker-core-sprint-0.0.1.zip`.
-   * Change directory to the docker-core-sprint directory e.g. `cd docker-core-sprint`.
+<a name="open-terminal"></a>

-### 4. Install Docker Images
+### 4. Open Terminal/Command-Line

 #### Windows (Docker for Windows)

    * Open Powershell.
-   * Run `docker.exe load -i C:\Users\[your username]\Desktop\docker-core-sprint\images.tar`.

 #### Windows (Docker ToolBox)

    * Open "Docker Quickstart Terminal".
-   * Run `docker load -i /c/Users/[your username]/Desktop/images.tar`.

-#### MacOS:

-   * Open Terminal.app or other terminal application.
-   * Run `docker load -i ~/Desktop/images.tar`.

-#### Linux:

-   * Open a terminal application.
-   * Run `docker load -i /path/to/images.tar`.

-### 5. Start docker containers.

-#### Windows (Docker for Windows)

-   * Run Powershell.
-   * Change directory to the docker-core-sprint directory e.g. `cd C:\Users\[your username]\Desktop\docker-core-sprint`.
-   * Run `docker-compose.exe up -d`.

-#### Windows (Docker ToolBox)

-   * Run "Docker Quickstart Terminal"
-      * Please note the IP Address, which is `192.168.99.100` by default but may be different on your system.
-   * Change directory to the docker-core-sprint directory e.g. `cd path/to/docker-core-sprint`.
-   * Run `docker-compose up -d`.

 #### MacOS

-   * Open Terminal.app or other terminal application.
+   * Open Terminal.app or your preferred terminal program.
-   * Change directory to the docker-core-sprint directory e.g. `cd ~/Desktop/docker-core-sprint`.
-   * Run `docker-compose up -d`.

 #### Linux

-   * Open terminal application.
+   * Open your preferred terminal program such as xterm or Terminal.

+<a name="install-images"></a>
+### 5. Install Docker Images

-   * Change directory to the docker-core-sprint directory e.g. `cd path/to/docker-core-sprint`.
+   * Change directory to the docker-core-sprint directory using the `cd` command.
-   * Install docker-compose locally by running `make`.
+      * Examples:
+         * Windows (Docker for Windows): `cd C:\Users\[your username]\Desktop\docker-core-sprint`
+         * Windows (Docker ToolBox): `cd /c/Users/[your username]/Desktop/docker-core-sprint`
+         * MacOS: `cd /Users/[your username]/Desktop/docker-core-sprint`
+         * Linux: `cd /path/to/your/docker-core-sprint`
+   * Run `docker load -i images.tar` or `docker.exe load -i images.tar`.

+<a name="start"></a>
+### 6. Start docker containers.

+#### Windows/MacOS

+   * Run `docker-compose up -d` or `docker-compose.exe up -d`.

+#### Linux

+   * Run `make` to install docker-compose.
-   * Run `. env/bin/activate`.
+   * Run `. env/bin/activate` to enter into a Python 3 environment.
    * Run `docker-compose up -d`.

+<a name="edit-hosts-file"></a>
-### 6. Add to hosts file
+### 7. Add to hosts file

+You will need to update your system hosts file so that you can connect to the sprint toolset.
+This file is located in the following locations according to your operating system and requires administrator access to edit.

-#### Windows (Docker for Windows)
+#### Windows

-   * Open `C:\Windows\System32\drivers\etc\hosts` in an editor such as Notepad.
+Open your `C:\Windows\System32\drivers\etc\hosts` file in an editor such as Notepad.

-   * Add `127.0.0.1      drupal.docker.internal ide.drupal.docker.internal irc.drupal.docker.internal mail.drupal.docker.internal adminer.drupal.docker.internal`.
+* Docker for Windows: Add `127.0.0.1      drupal.docker.internal ide.drupal.docker.internal irc.drupal.docker.internal mail.drupal.docker.internal adminer.drupal.docker.internal` at the bottom of the editor and save.
-   * Save the file.
-   * Open a Run command from the start menu.
-   * Run `ipconfig /flushdns`.

-#### Windows (Docker ToolBox)

-   * Open `C:\Windows\System32\drivers\etc\hosts` in an editor such as Notepad.
-   * Add `192.168.99.100      drupal.docker.internal ide.drupal.docker.internal irc.drupal.docker.internal mail.drupal.docker.internal adminer.drupal.docker.internal`.
+* Docker Toolbox: Add `192.168.99.100      drupal.docker.internal ide.drupal.docker.internal irc.drupal.docker.internal mail.drupal.docker.internal adminer.drupal.docker.internal` at the bottom of the editor and save.

-   * Save the file.
-   * Open a Run command from the start menu.
+Open a "Run command" from the start menu, run `ipconfig /flushdns`, and then restart your web browser if it is open already.
-   * Run `ipconfig /flushdns`.

-#### MacOS
+#### MacOS or Linux

-   * Open Terminal.app or other terminal application.
-   * Run `echo "127.0.0.1      drupal.docker.internal ide.drupal.docker.internal irc.drupal.docker.internal mail.drupal.docker.internal adminer.drupal.docker.internal" | sudo tee -a /etc/hosts > /dev/null` which tells your computer to associate the host names with your local IP address.
-      * Enter your password when prompted.
+Run `echo "127.0.0.1      drupal.docker.internal ide.drupal.docker.internal irc.drupal.docker.internal mail.drupal.docker.internal adminer.drupal.docker.internal" | sudo tee -a /etc/hosts > /dev/null`, and enter your password when prompted.

-   * Run `dscacheutil -flushcache` to clear your DNS cache.
+* On MacOS only, run `dscacheutil -flushcache` and restart your web browser if it is open already.

-#### Linux:
-   * Open terminal application.
-   * Run `echo "127.0.0.1      drupal.docker.internal ide.drupal.docker.internal irc.drupal.docker.internal mail.drupal.docker.internal adminer.drupal.docker.internal" | sudo tee -a /etc/hosts > /dev/null` which tells your computer to associate the host names with your local IP address.
-      * Enter your password when prompted.
+<a name="start-contributing"></a>

-### 7. Visit the following in your browser
+### 8. Visit the following in your browser

 * Drupal Core development site: http://drupal.docker.internal:8000
+   * Install Drupal with the database host "mariadb", and the username, password and database name as "drupal8".
 * Chat: http://irc.drupal.docker.internal:8000
+   * Log into chat with fellow contributors.
+   * Also visit https://drupal.slack.com, and join #contribute to chat.
 * IDE: http://ide.drupal.docker.internal:8000
+   * Log into the cloud9 IDE with "drupal" as the user name and password.
 * Mail: http://mail.drupal.docker.internal:8000
+   * Check any e-mails that are sent from the Drupal instance.
 * Admin page: http://adminer.drupal.docker.internal:8000
+   * Drop database tables, etc...

 ## Manage Docker